The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Background Related Work

 While the artistic consequences of aesthetic evaluation are underexamined, aesthetic quality assessment (AQA) has been a subject of research in the computer vision community for decades \cite{murray2012ava, datta2006studying}.
 In this work, researchers formulate AQA as a regression problem predicting a numerical aesthetic score.
-At the same time, this de-contextualized measurement of aesthetic quality has been critiqued \cite{goree2025human, huang2024aesbench}. \citet{goree2025human} highlight value misalignments between various AQA models and human-preferences through the development of an aesthetic evaluation mobile camera application.
-Like ourselves, \citet{li2025aesbiasbench} recently advocated for investigating aesthetic biases as an underexamined avenue of representational harms in mulitmodal LLMS.
-However, the authors conceptualize aesthetic biases as a distributional alignment problem wherein aesthetic evaluation models may privilege the values of one demographic group over others, specially studying age, gender and education.
-We extend this work by examining the broader cultural consequences of AQA on data curation and model evaluation, grounding the task within art history.
+At the same time, this de-contextualized measurement of aesthetic quality has been critiqued \cite{goree2025human, huang2024aesbench}. \citet{goree2025human} highlight value misalignments between various AQA models and human-preferences by developing an aesthetic evaluation mobile camera application.
+Like ourselves, \citet{li2025aesbiasbench} recently advocated for investigating aesthetic biases as an underexamined form of representational harms in mulit-modal LLMs.
+However, the authors conceptualize aesthetic biases as a distributional alignment problem wherein aesthetic evaluation models may privilege the values of one demographic group over others, examining age, gender and education.
+We extend this work by studying the broader cultural consequences of AQA on data curation and model evaluation, grounding the task within art history.